English | Español

 When children ask what to do is something terrible happens, it is important to give them simple and clear answers.
 It is less upsetting to imagine a plan than to keep imagining being helpless.

-Depending on a child’s level of understanding, we can say, “The news makes it seem as if scary things like this are happening all the time.
+We can tell children, “The news makes it seem as if scary things like this are happening all the time.
 But this isn’t true.
-Most of us will live long happy lives and never have to worry about somebody starting to shoot people at school.
+Most of us will live long happy lives and not have to deal with somebody shooting people at school.
 If something bad happens at school, follow the directions that your teacher gives you.
 It might be to hide quietly in your room.
-If someone starts waving a gun or a knife or starts shooting and you don’t know what to do, your safest choice is almost always is to get away right away as quickly and quietly as you can.
-You will almost always be safer if you keep running away even if the person with the gun tells you to stop.
+If someone starts waving a gun, knife, or starts shooting and you don’t know what do, your safest choice is almost always is to get away quickly and quietly.
+You will be safer if you keep running away even if the person with the gun tells you to stop.
 Even if the person is saying they will hurt someone else if you run, the best chance you have for helping that person is to run away and get help.”
 This is useful advice for violence in general, not just violence in schools.

-It is important for children to have a safety plan for how to get out of a building in case of danger – whether the danger comes from a fire or a person.
+It is important for children to have a safety plan for getting out of a building in case of danger – whether the danger comes from a fire or a person.
 You can say, “Your job is to get out of the building as far from the danger as possible.
 So let’s think about everywhere you might be and how you might get out if you need to.
 You can go out the door or, if you have to, jump out of the window.
-If you cannot get out and the danger is from a fire, look for a place near a window, away from the fire and yell for help.
-If the danger is from a person and you cannot get out, look for a place to hide that covers up all of you.”
+If a dangerous fire has you trapped, look for the nearest window away from the fire and yell for help.
+If it is a dangerous person that has you trapped, look for a place where you can completely hide yourself.”
 Then, rehearse leaving and/or hiding with the children.

-You can tell children, “You might need to get hurt in order to get away.
+Tell children, “You might need to get hurt in order to get away.
 If a gun shoots, it will be loud.
-The great thing about adrenaline is that it can help you to run fast, even if you are hurt or start to bleed.
-If you are hurt by a gun, you can get better most of the time, just like you get better most of the time when you fall down and get hurt and bloody.”
+Even if you are hurt, the adrenaline will help you run fast.
+You’re likely to heal if you are hurt by a gun.
+Just like when you fall down and get hurt and bloody.”

-Tell children, “Once you get out, as soon as you safely can, find an adult you trust to go to for help.
-Now, let’s think about different places you might be and where you could go to get help after you got out.”
-Take the time to brainstorm ideas about getting out and getting help with the children.
+Tell children, “Once you get out, as safely as possible, find an adult you trust to go to for help.
+Now, let’s think about different places you might be and where you could go to get help after you’re out.”
+Take the time to brainstorm ideas about getting out and getting help with children.
 Teach children how to call 911; their full name, address, and telephone number; and how to use different types of telephones.

 6. What Adults Can Say to Children About Kids Having Weapons At School

-You can tell children that, “Sometimes kids like to joke or brag about having or using guns or bombs or about hurting animals or people.
+You can tell children that, “Sometimes kids joke about using weapons or hurting animals and people.
 Most of the time, they are just pretending, but once in a while, they are not.
-If someone is talking like this or is showing you a weapon, this person might have big problems and I want you to leave safely and then tell me about it as soon as you can.”
+Someone who is talking like this or is showing you a weapon, they might have big problems.
+I always want you to leave safely and then tell me about it as soon as you can.”

-Young people need to know how to get away from anyone who makes them uncomfortable without saying what they think, This might mean that they have to lie to stay safe and say, “Of course I won’t tell.” or even, “Yes, I think that’s cool.”
+Young people need to know how to get away from anyone who makes them uncomfortable without saying what they think.
+This means that they have to lie to stay safe.
+Saying “Of course I won’t tell.” or even, “Yes, I think that’s cool.” could be life saving.
 They might have to agree with the person who is being weird or scary, even with a big insult like saying, “Yes, you’re right, my mom is a creep (or worse).”

-It is urgent that, if someone is acting in a way that could be dangerous, children go to an adult they trust and say something like, “This is about my safety and about the safety of others here at our school.
-I need you to promise to protect me from other people knowing that I am the one who is telling you this.
+It is urgent that children should advise an adult they trust when someone is acting potentially dangerous.
+Something they could say is, “This is about my safety and about the safety of others here at our school.
+I need you to promise to protect me knowing that I am the one who is telling you this.
 I want you to call my parents (or another safe adult) right away so they can be with me.”

 7. Work on the Underlying Issues